rjsears/chia_plot_manager/README.md

 ```
 The ```/mnt/nvme/driveX``` drives are used as my temp drives for plotting.
 These are Intel DC P4510 NVMe drives capable of running 13 to 15 plots each (based on k32 plot size).
 The ```/mnt/ssdraid/array0``` is my ```-d``` drive.
 This is a RAID0 array of HGST 1.6TB Enterprise SSD drives.
 This is where the completed plots are stored before they are moved by the plot_manager.py script.

 While all of my actual plotting is done as the ```chia``` user, I store all of my scripts at ```/root/plot_manager``` I do have a little bit of testing built into the script and that is what the test_plots directory is used for.
-I simple ```dd``` 10G of zeros into a test plot file and turn on testing in the script to test everything before going live.
-Eventually I will add a lot more testing capability, but that is down the road.
+I simply ```dd``` 10G of zeros into a test plot file and turn on testing in the script to test everything before going live.
+Eventually, I will add a lot more testing capability, but that is down the road.

 <br><br>

 #### Update ```plot_manager.py``` Configuration File (generally `/root/.config/plot_manager/plot_manager.yaml`)

 Beginning with Version 0.9, I attempt to autodetect your install path automatically so there is a <em>lot</em> less to do in this version than in previous versions.
-However you do need to make some changes in ```plot_manager.yaml```.
+However, you do need to make some changes in ```plot_manager.yaml```.
 Most of these are pretty easy to figure out.
-Take a look at the file `plot_manager_skel.yaml` for more information and for complete instruction on how to set your configuration options.
+Take a look at the file `plot_manager_skel.yaml` for more information and for complete instructions on how to set your configuration options.

 <hr>